Boost productivity by trimming work hours

 However contradictory it might sound, you can actually boost productivity by reducing work hours.
-And not only that, by doing so you’re also going to make your employees more engaged, balanced and happy.
+And not only that, by doing so you’re also going to make your employees more engaged, balanced, and happy.
 Almost too good to be true.
-To pull it off, though, you’ll need a new working framework, digital assistants and smart communications that ensure more productive workdays.
+To pull it off, though, you’ll need a new working framework, digital assistants, and smart communications that ensure more productive workdays.

 How do we spend a day at work?

 There are plenty of studies confirming that office workers are only productive a few hours a day and that if you reduce their work hours productivity will surge.
-Findings which at first sight don’t seem to make much sense.
-But according to a study conducted by Vouchercloud in 2017, the average British office worker is only productive two hours and 53 minutes per day.
-The rest of their work hours are spent on various forms of procrastination like surfing the Web, reading the news, planning holidays, checking social media and private emails, drinking coffee and chatting with colleagues.
+Findings at first sight don’t seem to make much sense.
+However, according to a study conducted by Vouchercloud in 2017, the average British office worker is only productive for two hours and 53 minutes per day.
+The rest of their work hours are spent on various forms of procrastination like surfing the Web, reading the news, planning holidays, checking social media and private emails, drinking coffee, and chatting with colleagues.
 What’s more, a whopping 19% of their work time is spent looking for a new job!

 However, the findings of the report are really not all that weird when you come to think about it.
 We’re simply not made to sit on our backsides for eight hours focusing on a single task.
 Without any breaks.
 Our bodies and minds require regular pauses, enabling us to concentrate and be creative when we really need to.
 Yet only in short sharp bursts.
-Distractions such as leisure surfing, commenting on Insta pics and drinking coffee are necessary breaks.
-But when less than one-third of an organisation’s total work hours are devoted to tasks that the employees are being paid to carry out, then it’s high time to think about re-shaping the working framework.
+Distractions such as leisure surfing, commenting on Insta pics, and drinking coffee are necessary breaks.
+But when less than one-third of an organization’s total work hours are devoted to tasks that the employees are being paid to carry out, then it’s high time to think about re-shaping the working framework.

 The need for breaks is much greater when work hours are longer.
 If you’re only going to work until lunch, the morning coffee break won’t seem quite so imperative.
 Indeed, you might be happy working four hours on end, without even stretching your legs.
 Sound familiar?